 "Novant Health Brunswick Outpatient Surgery (NHBOS) is planning to develop a freestanding separately licensed outpatient surgery facility with two operating rooms located in Leland in Brunswick County.
 One of the operating rooms will be a new operating room identified as needed in the 2016 State Medical Facilities Plan (SMFP).
 The second operating room at NHBOS will be an existing operating room which will be relocated from NHBMC.
 Both NHBMC and NHBOS will be owned by Novant Health and operated by the administrative and surgical team at NHBMC.
-At completion of the project there will be two outpatient surgery rooms at NHBOS in Leland, and four hospital-based operating room."
+At completion of the project there will be two outpatient surgery rooms at NHBOS in Leland, and four hospital-based operating rooms at NHBMC, three shared operating rooms and one C-Section operating room."